 - Departments are expected to take day-to-day responsibility for their own sites.
 This entails ensuring that content is current, relevant and accurate, and meets TMCC web standards and guidelines for:

 - Writing style

 - College web usability and accessibility standards

 - Any other essential content requirements

-- Web Services has produced a series of informative Web pages designed to assist Web Content Contributors in meeting these guidelines.
+- Web Services has produced a series of informative web pages designed to assist web content providers in meeting these guidelines.
 Web Services also offers ongoing training and support.

-- Attendance in training courses provided by Web Services is required to access the CMS and become a departmental Web Content Contributor.
+- Attendance in training courses provided by Web Services is required to access the CMS and become a departmental web content provider.

 - Web publishers are requested to notify Web Services when maintainers/users of the CMS no longer need access to edit pages.